wp-plugins/gregs-comment-length-limiter/readme.txt

 == Upgrade Notice ==

-= 1.6.3, 10 January 2015 =
+= 1.6.4, 5 March 2015 =
-* Fixed potential XSS vulnerability which could affect administrators who are logged in using an old browser and who visit a maliciously crafted URL on their own site.
-Thanks to Kacper Szurek for responsible disclosure of this problem in a different plugin.
+* Updates to documentation and code improvements
+* Note on portfolion of plugins now available for adoption

 == Changelog ==

+= 1.6.4, 5 March 2015 =
+* Updates to documentation and code improvements
+* Note on portfolion of plugins now available for adoption

 = 1.6.3, 10 January 2015 =
 * Fixed potential XSS vulnerability which could affect administrators who are logged in using an old browser and who visit a maliciously crafted URL on their own site.
 Thanks to Kacper Szurek for responsible disclosure of this problem in a different plugin.